trimstray/nginx-admins-handbook/doc/RULES.md

   > In my opinion `128-bit` symmetric encryption doesn’t less secure.
 Moreover, there are about 30% faster and still secure.
 For example TLS 1.3 use `TLS_AES_128_GCM_SHA256 (0x1301)` (for TLS-compliant applications).

   > You should disable `CHACHA20_POLY1305` (e.g. `TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256` and `TLS_DHE_RSA_WITH_CHACHA20_POLY1305_SHA256`) to comply with HIPAA and NIST (however, Mozilla and Cloudflare uses them, IETF also recommend to use these cipher suites) guidelines and `CBC` ciphersuites to comply with PCI DSS, HIPAA, and NIST guidelines.
-However, it is strange to me and I have not found a rational explanation for why we should do it.
+However, it is strange to me (getting rid of `CHACHA20_POLY1305`) and I have not found a rational explanation for why we should do it.

   > Mozilla recommends leaving the default ciphers for TLSv1.3 and not explicitly enabling them in the configuration (TLSv1.3 doesn't require any particular changes).
 This is one of the changes: we need to know is that the cipher suites are fixed unless an application explicitly defines TLS 1.3 cipher suites.
 Thus, all of your TLSv1.3 connections will use `AES-256-GCM`, `ChaCha20`, then `AES-128-GCM`, in that order.
 I also recommend relying on OpenSSL because for TLS 1.3 the cipher suites are fixed so setting them will not affect (you will automatically use those three ciphers).

   > By default, OpenSSL 1.1.1* with TLSv1.3 disable `TLS_AES_128_CCM_SHA256` and `TLS_AES_128_CCM_8_SHA256` ciphers.
 In my opinion, `ChaCha20+Poly1305` or `AES/GCM` are very efficient in the most cases.
 On modern processors, the common `AES-GCM` cipher and mode are sped up by dedicated hardware, making that algorithm's implementation faster than anything by a wide margin.
 On older or cheaper processors that lack that feature, though, the `ChaCha20` cipher runs faster than `AES-GCM`, as was the `ChaCha20` designers' intention.

   > For TLS 1.2 you should consider disable weak ciphers without forward secrecy like ciphers with `CBC` algorithm.
+The `CBC` mode is vulnerable to plain-text attacks with TLS 1.0, SSL 3.0 and lower.
+However a real fix is implemented with TLS 1.2 in which the `GCM` mode was introduced and which is not vulnerable to the BEAST attack.
 Using them also reduces the final grade because they don't use ephemeral keys.
 In my opinion you should use ciphers with `AEAD` (TLS 1.3 supports only these suites) encryption because they don't have any known weaknesses.

-  > Recently new vulnerabilities like Zombie POODLE, GOLDENDOODLE, 0-Length OpenSSL and Sleeping POODLE were published for websites that use `CBC` (Cipher Block Chaining) block cipher modes.
+  > There are vulnerabilities like Zombie POODLE, GOLDENDOODLE, 0-Length OpenSSL and Sleeping POODLE which were published for websites that use `CBC` (Cipher Block Chaining) block cipher modes.
 These vulnerabilities are applicable only if the server uses TLS 1.2 or TLS 1.1 or TLS 1.0 with `CBC` cipher modes.
 Look at [Zombie POODLE, GOLDENDOODLE, & How TLSv1.3 Can Save Us All](https://i.blackhat.com/asia-19/Fri-March-29/bh-asia-Young-Zombie-Poodle-Goldendoodle-and-How-TLSv13-Can-Save-Us-All.pdf) presentation from Black Hat Asia 2019.

   > Disable TLS cipher modes that use RSA encryption (all ciphers that start with `TLS_RSA_WITH_*`) because they are really vulnerable to [ROBOT](https://robotattack.org/) attack.
 Not all servers that support `RSA` key exchange are vulnerable, but it is recommended to disable `RSA` key exchange ciphers as it does not support forward secrecy.
 TLS 1.3 doesn’t use `RSA` key exchanges because they’re not forward secret.